 When someone calls 9-1-1 from a home residence, the registered street address is provided to emergency services.
 But if a call is made from a multi-floor building, how do paramedics know where to go?
 RAY BAUM’S Act is an associated federal law to Kari’s Law created to ensure all MLTS phones automatically provide a dispatchable location of the caller.
 For environments such as hotels, hospitals, large enterprise buildings and school campuses, it can improve access to EMS for anyone needing help.

-Organizations with MLTS must comply with Kari’s Law mandates by February 16, 2020.
+Organizations with MLTS must comply with Kari’s Law mandates starting February 16, 2020.
 Any business that does not comply could face a fine up to $10,000 in addition to other penalties, including a daily fine of up to $500 each day they are found not in compliance.
 Be sure to stay up-to-date with the latest changes in regulations to reduce liabilities and increase safety.

 If your organization will be impacted by this law, now is the time to put a solution in place.
 Contact Computer Solutions today for an assessment and solution plan for your MLTS software.